-Final exam preparation can be done with others.
-The materials you bring to the final exam may only include the course book, notes handed out in class and/or posted on the course web site, your own written notes, and a calculator.
+Final exam preparation may be done with others.
+The materials you are allowed to use during the final exam may only include the course book, notes posted on the course web site, your own written notes, and a calculator.
+During the final exam, you may use your laptop/other electronic device only to access the exam online, access/read your notes, and submit your work.
+In particular, you should not use laptop/other electronics to perform any optimization/simulation tasks.